What A-levels do you need to become a doctor?

 Are you an aspiring medic?
 If you’re planning to study medicine at university, make sure your A-level line-up keeps your options open when it comes to applying to medical schools…

 If you want to study medicine, it’s crucial that you pick the right A-levels.
-Entry requirements do vary, but to get a medical degree you must study chemistry at A-level.
+Entry requirements do vary, but the majority of medical schools have A-level chemistry as an essential requirement.

 Your grades in these subjects are usually going to have to be high as well – medicine is highly competitive.
 These will vary depending on the uni, but generally you need to be looking at AAA.